 Gluu Gateway 4.0.x#

-Gluu Gateway inherits its core API gateway functionality from Kong CE v0.14, and leverages the existing ecosystem of Kong plugins to enable rate limiting, logging, and many other capabilities.
+Gluu Gateway is based on Open Source Kong Gateway v1.3, and leverages the existing ecosystem of Kong plugins to enable rate limiting, logging, and many other capabilities.

-Primary use cases and functionalities supported by Gluu Gateway include:
+Primary use cases and functionality supported by Gluu Gateway include: